Competitive Online Transportation Simplified: Introduction

 The definition of our algorithm $\mathcal A$ is similar to the intuitive description of the Star Decomposition algorithm in \cite{HaradaI25}.
 The two most notable differences are \begin{itemize} \item The walks in \cite{HaradaI25} are coordinated in the order that visit various portions of the metric space (and this fact is used in the analysis). \item Instead in algorithm $\mathcal A$ cars on lower-level walks are given priority, which isn't the case in \cite{HaradaI25}, and this alleviates the need for the walks to be coordinated. \end{itemize} We speculate that the formal definition of the Star Decomposition algorithm in \cite{HaradaI25} is more complicated than is minimally needed because this additional complexity in the algorithm description simplifies some aspects of the subsequent algorithm analysis.

 The key insight in our analysis of algorithm $\mathcal A$ is to note that that the final parking spots of the cars in algorithm $\mathcal{A}$ essentially matches the optimal bottleneck matching.
+An optimal bottleneck matching of cars to parking spots in a tree $T$ is a min-cost matching, where the cost of assigning a car at vertex $u$ to a parking spot at vertex $v$ is the weight of the largest edge on the $u-v$ path in $T$.
 This observation is a relatively straightforward consequence of the properties of the algorithm.
 We then extend algorithm $\mathcal A$ for a power-of-two tree metric $T$ to an algorithm $\mathcal B$ for a general metric space $M$ as in \cite{HaradaI25}.
 We conclude Section \ref{sec:icp} by noting that a straightforward consequence of this observation is that algorithm $\mathcal B$ is $(8m-7)$-competitive for the itinerant car problem.

 Then in Section \ref{sec:trans} we turn to the online transportation problem.
 We first define an algorithm $\mathcal C$, derived from the itinerant car algorithm $\mathcal B$.
 In particular, the algorithm $\mathcal C$ maintains the invariant that the residual capacity of every garage for $\mathcal C$ is the same as the residual capacity of that garage for algorithm $\mathcal B$.
 We then observe that by the triangle inequality that the movement cost for $\mathcal C$ can be at most the movement cost for $\mathcal B$.
 From this we can then immediately conclude that algorithm $\mathcal C$ is $(8m-7)$-competitive for the online transportation problem.